 “I have followed with a great deal of interest the releases in regard to Yugoslavia, and I cannot understand why the Director of War Information is feeding Communist propaganda to the American people in regard to the conditions in Yugoslavia.”

 Former U.S. Ambassador to Poland, Arthur Bliss Lane, wrote in his 1948 book, I Saw Poland Betrayed, that Polish-American leaders later regretted allowing themselves to be deceived.
-He quoted the head of the Polish-American Congress, Charles Rozmarek, saying that “had the Yalta Conference been held before the presidential elections of 1944, Mr. Roosevelt would not have been re-elected, because the votes of Americans linked by blood to those nations which had been ‘sold down the river’.”
+He quoted the head of the Polish-American Congress, Charles Rozmarek, saying that “had the Yalta Conference been held before the presidential elections of 1944, Mr. Roosevelt would not have been re-elected, because of the votes of Americans linked by blood to those nations which had been ‘sold down the river’.”
 19 There were about six million Polish-Americans in 1944.
 The number of Albanian-Americans was much smaller, but they were also overwhelmingly opposed to seeing their country of origin falling under communist rule.
 The Polish Government-in-Exile was officially recognized by the United States government and had an embassy and an ambassador in Washington who was able to see President Roosevelt on a few occasions.
 President Roosevelt also received top Polish Government-in-Exile leaders, but in the end he betrayed them and agreed, without consulting them and without their approval, to Stalin’s demand for nearly half of Poland’s pre-war territory.

 Albania was in an even worse position.
 It did not have during the war a U.S.-recognized government.
 On July 5, 1945, the U.S. government withdrew its recognition of the Polish government-in-exile and recognized the Soviet-established government in Poland, which soon would be completely dominated by Communists loyal to Moscow.